alegomez1/MDLive-Project/README.md

 - Narrow the items being searched for by start and end values
 - Add those items to a new array which is displayed in JSON format

-There’s added logic to see if a max items query is passed, as well as wether the user wants the info in ascending or descending order.
+There’s added logic to see if a max items query is passed, as well as whether the user wants the info in ascending or descending order.

 For more details on the code and logic used, please refer to the comments and documentation inside of the code.